Our use of cookies

 • Preparing their own snack sessions; children preparing their own fruit smoothies, fruit kebabs, cereal bars and Greek salads to build knowledge of ingredients and food preparation skills.

-• Creation of an eating diary; promoting children logging and analysing their dietary habits for inside and outside of HAF provision to create more awareness around healthy choices, where possible.
+• Creation of an eating diary; promoting children logging and analysing their dietary habits for inside and outside HAF provision to create more awareness around healthy choices, where possible.

 • Growing their own fruit & veg; growing strawberries, trips to allotments and community gardens which supported a greater understanding of the journey from ‘field to fork.’